s3781493/Digital-Writing/exercises.md

 4. How is electronic literature different from print literature?

 5. What are the qualities of the works we might consider as qualities of electronic literature?

+## Algorithm and Constraint 'pen and paper' Generative Writing Exercises

+To Make a Dadaist Poem:

+democracy that criminal of
+assertion election using

+N + 7